please note this space is currently closed, check back for updates soon

-Charlie Parker’s, recreated in homage to the infamous Glasgow institution.
-Open 7 days a week plays host to daily live music, pianists and late night drinks so you can enjoy sipping on one of our fabulous cocktails.
+Charlie Parker’s, recreated in homage to the infamous Glasgow institution, plays host to live music, pianists and late night drinks so you can enjoy sipping on one of our fabulous cocktails.

 Following their gig at Summer Sessions, Charlie Parker’s hosted The Kings of Leon for exclusive drinks.
 The bar regularly hosts local musicians, The De Capo Daughters.